decaporg/decap-cms/website/content/docs/custom-widgets.md

 **Params**

-* **definition:** The component definition; must specify: id, label, fields, patterns, fromBlock, toBlock, toPreview, collapsed
+* **definition:** The component definition; must specify: id, label, fields, patterns, fromBlock, toBlock, toPreview

+> Additional properties are optional and will be passed to the underlying widget control (object widget by default).
+For example, adding a `collapsed: true` property will collapse the widget by default.

 **Example:**